 - to provide you with online services

-The information held in the Institute database is disclosed in the following ways:
+The information held in The Insurance Institute's database is disclosed in the following ways:

 We disclose to regulated firms the details of qualifications obtained and CPD hours completed by their employees, together with such other information as may be necessary to enable the regulated firm to maintain a Register of Accredited Persons, as required by the MCC.